alphauslabs/blueapi/docs/apis/cost.md

 OpenAPI documentation: [https://alphauslabs.github.io/blueapidocs/#/Cost](https://alphauslabs.github.io/blueapidocs/#/Cost)
 ```

-Cost API allows you to stream your vendor-related usage costs and adjustment costs.
+Cost API allows you to query your vendor-related usage costs and adjustment costs.
 This is the same data that Ripple/Wave uses to create invoices, graphs, and reports, aggregated at daily level.

 ## Cloud vendor: AWS